mageche10/mageche10.github.io/source/_posts/Notes Manager - An Electron app to organize and compile LaTeX lecture notes.md

 With this program, I have a fully customizable environment for managing my notes and I can work much more efficiently.
 Since I take my notes live during class, I need a fast workflow to keep up with the professor's explanations.

-Check out the full code in the [GitHub repo](https://github.com/mageche10/apunts-manager)
+Check out the full code in the [GitHub repo](https://github.com/mageche10/apunts-manager) and see [how my note-taking environment is configured](/2025/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF/).

-Stay tuned for upcoming posts, where I’ll share a detailed tutorial on **how I take notes in LaTeX**.